Funders Collaborative on COVID Recovery

 Please consider a donation to the Funders Collaborative on COVID Recovery.
 This contribution will strengthen our community’s ability to recover and thrive.
-If you’d like more information, please reach out to Andrew Katusin, Program Officer for Grantmaking Initiatives at firstname.lastname@example.org, or your philanthropic advisor.
+If you’d like more information, please reach out to Andrew Katusin, Cleveland Foundation program officer for grantmaking initiatives, at firstname.lastname@example.org, or your philanthropic advisor.

 Can I restrict my funding to a specific grantee?

 To ensure the Funders Collaborative on COVID Recovery focuses on building an equitable recovery responsive to the changing pandemic and community needs, we are not considering donations restricted to specific agencies or causes at this time.

 How long will the Rapid Response Fund exist?

 The application period for rapid response funding closed in August 2021.
 The Funders Collaborative on COVID Recovery (FCCR) is not providing rapid response grants at this time.
 Updates on the future of FCCR will be provided online at ClevelandFoundation.org/Recovery.